This information is intended for use by health professionals

 Newborns whose mothers received opioid analgesics during pregnancy should be monitored for signs of neonatal withdrawal (abstinence) syndrome in the newborn infant characterised by: convulsions, irritability, vomiting, increased mortality.
 Treatment may include an opioid and supportive care.
 As with all drugs, it is not advisable to administer morphine during pregnancy.

 Administration to nursing mothers is not recommended as morphine may be secreted in breast milk and may cause respiratory depression in the infant.

 Animal studies have shown that morphine may reduce fertility (see section 5.3.).

 Morphine may modify the patient's reactions to a varying extent depending on the dosage and susceptibility.
 If affected, patients should not drive or operate machinery.

-The most common side effects at usual doses are nausea, constipation, confusion and occasionally vomiting.
+The most common side effects at usual doses are nausea, vomiting, constipation, and drowsiness.
 With chronic therapy, nausea and vomiting are unusual with Zomorph capsules but should they occur the capsules can be readily combined with an anti-emetic if required.
 Constipation may be treated with appropriate laxatives.